WayScience/waysciencelab.com/_posts/2022-05-01-datastrategy.md

 ## A suitable and flexible data management strategy is essential for effective and trustworthy science.

-Our goal is to maximize access, understanding, analysis speed, and provenance while reducing barriers, unnecessary storage bloat, and cost.
+Our goal for data is to maximize access, understanding, analysis speed, and provenance while reducing barriers, unnecessary storage bloat, and cost.

 ### Data perspectives

 We think about data using three different perspectives:

-- Level
+1. Level
-- Origin
+2. Origin
-- Flow
+3. Flow

 Each perspective requires us to think through different considerations for storage, access, and provenance management.
-Management practices for microscopy images are related to other data types, with some nuance.
+Managing microscopy data is related to other data types, with some nuance.
-We've previously written extensively about data sharing practices of many different biological data types (including microscopy images) in [Wilson et al. 2021](https://doi.org/10.1002/1873-3468.14067).
+For more details, see our previous article on data sharing practices for many different biological data types (including microscopy images) in [Wilson et al. 2021](https://doi.org/10.1002/1873-3468.14067).

-#### Level
+#### 1. Level

-Your data level indicates the processing stage.
+The data level indicates amount of bioinformatics processing.
 For example, the lowest data level, or “raw” data, are the images acquired by the microscope.
-Technically, the biological substrate is the “rawest” data, but we consider the digitization of biological data to be the lowest level.
+(Technically, the biological substrate is the “rawest” data, but we consider the digitization of biological data to be the lowest level).

-With biological data, there are many different kinds of intermediate data.
-Intermediate data are typically different sizes and thus have different storage requirements.
+With microscopy data, there are many different kinds of intermediate data; each typically of different sizes and thus have different storage and sharing requirements.
-Each intermediate data type requires unique considerations for access frequency, dissemination, and versioning.
+Each intermediate data type has different requirements for storage and sharing.

-#### Origin
+#### 2. Origin

-Where your data come from also requires unique management policies.
+Where data come from also requires unique management policies.
-We use data originating from collaborators (both academic and industry) and data already in the public domain.
+Data can originate from within (either the lab or collaborators (both academic and industry)) or externally (data already in the public domain).
-Eventually, we will use data that we ourselves collect, but for the moment, we can ignore this origin category.

-We need to consider access requirements and restrictions, particularly when using collaborator data.
+It is important to consider access requirements and restrictions, particularly when using collaborator data.
-When storing restricted data, it is helpful to remember that all data will eventually be in the public domain.
+When analyzing restricted data, it is helpful to remember that all data will eventually be in the public domain.

-#### Flow
+#### 3.Flow

 Besides the most raw form, data are dynamic and pluripotent; always awaiting new and improved processing capabilities.
-To determine short, mid, and long term storage solutions  we need to understand how each specific data level was processed at the specific moment in time (data provenance), and how each data level will ultimately be used.
+To determine short, mid, and long term storage solutions, we need to understand how each specific data level was processed at the specific moment in time (data provenance), and how each data level will ultimately be used.

 We also need capabilities to quickly reprocess these data with new approaches.
 Consider each data processing step as a new research project, waiting for improvement.